How much income & down payment is needed for a $500k home?

 Monthly Debt Obligations

-Consider your other monthly debt obligations, such as car loans, student loans, and credit card payments.
-Lenders generally want your DTI ratio under 36%.
+Consider your other monthly debt obligations, such as car loans, student loans and credit card payments.
+Lenders generally recommend that your DTI ratio is under 36%.
 This includes your mortgage payment and other debts.

 Assuming you have no other monthly debts, here's a simplified calculation: